3.4 Units

 - Recommended resolution: minimum width of 1600px for optimal display on the investor backoffice

-Uploading progress is shown in the bottom-right corner.
+The uploading progress is displayed in the bottom-right corner.

-Once uploaded, images appear in a grid layout.
+Once uploaded, media files appear in a grid layout.

 You can:

-- Delete any image by clicking the 🗑 icon in the top-right corner of its thumbnail.
+- Delete a media by clicking in the top-right corner of the media thumbnail and selecting Delete.

-- Upload additional images using the “+” tile.
+- Upload additional files using the “+” tile.

 Changes are applied immediately but will only appear on the investor backoffice after clicking Publish Changes.